pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

     demo1-log-backup-s3    log        Stopped    ...
 2022-10-10T15:21:00+08:00
     ```

-### Compact Backup
+### Compact log backup

-For TiDB version 9.0.0 and above, you can use a `CompactBackup` CR to compact log backup data into SST format, which accelerates Point in Time Restore (PiTR).
+For TiDB v9.0.0 and later versions, you can use a `CompactBackup` CR to compact log backup data into SST format, accelerating downstream PITR (Point-in-time recovery).

-This section builds on the previous example of log backup and introduces how to use compact log backup.
+This section explains how to compact log backup based on the log backup example from previous sections.

 1. In the `backup-test` namespace, create a `CompactBackup` CR named `demo1-compact-backup`.